Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 * Big tends to fail
 * Some of his experince with failure
 * where are we now.

-...
-left me thinking
+Left me thinking

 ## Typed Clojure in Practice - Ambrose Bonnaire-Sergeant

 I was really curious about this because I imagined it would be hard to add typing to a lisp, as a noob, that only did the equivalent of a hello world in clojure.
 I have to add, Ambrose passion and enthusiasm for this project is contagious